stevenschwenke/WritingAwesomeJavaCodeWorkshop/src/test/java/de/stevenschwenke/java/writingawesomejavacodeworkshop/part1JavaLanguageAndMethods/c09_lombok/lombok.md

 - ["Lombok, AutoValue, and Immutables"](http://marxsoftware.blogspot.de/2016/06/lombok-autovalue-immutables.html) by [Dustin Marx](https://www.blogger.com/profile/10790950138196529391)

 ## Issue: Internal API calls / no "normal" annotation processor
 - ["Code generating beans - mutable and immutable](http://blog.joda.org/2016/09/code-generating-beans.html) by [Stephen Colebourne](https://www.blogger.com/profile/01454237967846880639): _Immutables_ uses annotation processors to generate code during compilation.
 Developer has to write abstract classes or interfaces from which classes are generated.
-Lombok "hacks into the internal APIs of Eclipse and the Java compiler" and allows for code generation in the same class.
+Lombok "hacks into the internal APIs of Eclipse and the Java compiler" and allows for code generation in the same class. => Only with Eclipse because of Eclipse compiler.
 - ["What do you think of Lombok?
 Reddit](https://www.reddit.com/r/java/comments/6ilt97/what_do_you_think_of_project_lombok/): Lombok seems to have evolved so it doesn't use internal API calls anymore.
 However, not sure.
 - ["Is it safe to use Lombok?"](https://stackoverflow.com/questions/3852091/is-it-safe-to-use-project-lombok/3853538), comment further down: "Lombok breaks the rules of annotation processing, in that it doesn't generate new source files.
 This means it cant be used with another annotation processors if they expect the getters/setters or whatever else to exist."

+- __Baseline:__ If you use IntelliJ IDEA and you have no other annotation processors running, everything is fine.

 ## Issue: Lombok doesn't know immutable collections
 - see ValueWithCollectionTest.java
-- solution: use [Configuration System](https://projectlombok.org/features/configuration) to disable @Value annotation and use [immutables.org](immutables.org/) for that specific task
+- __solution__: use [Configuration System](https://projectlombok.org/features/configuration) to disable @Value annotation and use [immutables.org](immutables.org/) for that specific task

 ## Other issues
 - ["Is it safe to use Lombok?"](https://stackoverflow.com/questions/3852091/is-it-safe-to-use-project-lombok/3853538), see second comment (not "right" answer)